pydicom/pynetdicom/docs/tutorials/create_scu.rst

 * ``TCP Initialisation Error: Connection refused`` indicates that nothing is listening on the IP address and port you specified.
-Check they're correct, that the SCP is up and running and that the firewall is allowing traffic through.
+Check they're correct, that the SCP is up and running, and that the firewall is allowing traffic through.
 * ``Called AE title not recognised``: indicates that the SCP requires the A-ASSOCIATE-RQ's *Called AE Title* value match its own.
 This can